reduxjs/redux/docs/recipes/ComputingDerivedData.md

 )
 ```

-Each `VisibleTodoList` container should select a different slice of the state depending on the value of the `listId` prop, so let's modify `getVisibilityFilter` and `getTodos` to accept a props argument:
+Each `VisibleTodoList` container should select a different slice of the state depending on the value of the `listId` prop, so we'll modify `getVisibilityFilter` and `getTodos` to accept a props argument.

 #### `selectors/todoSelectors.js`